JoshDoug/Notes/Databases/Databases.md

 Info on Databases and related tools & utilities.

+## Types of Databases and how they differ

+So Relational, NoSQL, Document, Object stores, Graph, Key Value, In-Memory, etc etc.

 ## List of SQL Servers and basic summaries about them

 * [MySQL](https://www.mysql.com/)